bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

    If everything went well, you should see your app on Testflight.
 From there, you can distribute it to external testers or release it to the App Store.

-### Deploying your Android app to Google Play Store
+## Deploying your Android app to Google Play Store

-Make sure that you have uploaded the keystore file to the `ANDROID KEYSTORE FILE` field!

 {% include message_box.html type="important" title="Are you in sync with Google Play Store" content="Learn how to: